jonhnet/sonde-search/website/frontend/stories/launch-site-mystery/index.md

 [SondeHub](https://www.sondehub.org) started to pick up *extra* balloons launched up to 8 times per day, which Jon began to call "bonus sondes."
 They appeared to originate near Tacoma, Washington, a couple dozen miles south of Seattle.
-The nearest receive site would only begin to pick up the balloon's signal once it had gained several thousand feet of altitude.
+The nearest hobbyist receiver only began to pick up the balloon's signal once it had gained several thousand feet of altitude.
 This was good enough to narrow the launches down to a few square miles, but the exact location of the launches remained mysterious.